Conditions of Service in Scotland

 The NASUWT has produced guidance on requesting Flexible working.

-Each Local Authority will have a job share policy agreed with the local Negotiating Committee for Teachers (LNCT) which regulates the application process, as well as what happens when one job sharer leaves or wants to become full time.
+Each Local Authority should have a job share policy agreed with the local Negotiating Committee for Teachers (LNCT) which regulates the application process, as well as what happens when one job sharer leaves or wants to become full time.

 Further information or assistance